CaseyBTC96/holbertonschool-printf/README.md

 This repository is a project during the first year of Holberton School.

-It has been in done in a trio and consits of coding the printf function.
+It has been in done in a trio and consists of coding the printf function.

 # _printf

 ## Description

-The function _printf is a variadic function that takes a format string as input among a varriable sized list of other values and produce as output a string thatcorresponds to the format specifier and given input values.
+The function _printf is a variadic function that takes a format string as input among a variable sized list of other values and produce as output a string that corresponds to the format specifier and given input values.

 ## Prototype